infosia/avatar-asset-pipeline/README.md

 ## Bone naming conventions

-avatar asset pipeline follows Blender-like naming conversions in order to search for humanoid bone retargeting.
+avatar asset pipeline assumes bone names to use [Human Body Bones](https://docs.unity3d.com/ScriptReference/HumanBodyBones.html) conventions following Blender-like naming conversions in order to search for humanoid bone retargeting.

 > First you should give your bones meaningful base-names, like “leg”, “arm”, “finger”, “back”, “foot”, etc.
 > If you have a bone that has a copy on the other side (a pair), like an arm, give it one of the following separators: